amonks/wafelijzer/customization.md

 Title 					| Value
 ------------------------|-----------------------------------
 label_name				| eg "Belgian Man Records"
 logo					| A url for your label's logo.
-It'll show up at the top right side of every page. theme 					| If you've added a theme, you can enter its title here. google_analytics_id	| If you use google analytics, you can enter your code here.
-It looks something like `UA-22952798-15`. store_url				| If you already have a store, you can enter the url here and a link will be added in the navigation bar. facebook				| If you have a facebook page, enter the shortname here (whatever comes after `http://www.facebook.com/`) and a link will be added in the navigation bar. frontpage_item_count	| This is the number of recent things that show up on your front page.
+It'll show up at the top left side of every page. theme 					| If you've added a theme, you can enter its title here. google_analytics_id	| If you use google analytics, you can enter your code here.
+It looks something like `UA-22952798-15`. store_url				| If you already have a store, you can enter the url here and a link will be added in the navigation bar. facebook				| If you have a facebook page, enter the shortname here (whatever comes after `http://www.facebook.com/`) and a link will be added in the navigation bar. artists_link    | If you'd like the 'Artists' link in the navbar to say something else ('People', ...), enter that here. albums_link    | If you'd like the 'Albums' link in the navbar to say something else ('Releases', ...), enter that here. videos_link    | If you'd like the 'Videos' link in the navbar to say something else ('Moving Pictures', ...), enter that here. merch_link    | If you'd like the 'Merch' link in the navbar to say something else ('Objects', ...), enter that here. store_link    | If you'd like the 'Store' link in the navbar to say something else ('Shop', ...), enter that here. frontpage_item_count	| This is the number of recent things that show up on your front page.
 Default is 10. soundcloud_client_id	| To pull information off of soundcloud, you'll need a [soundcloud_client_id](http://soundcloud.com/you/apps/new) soundcloud_name			| If your label has a soundcloud, enter it here.
 The most recent favorite will be embedded on your front page.